DH Debate Club Logo

 Anxiety.
 Photo Shkolazhizni.ru

-A person with a low threshold for anxiety may have difficulty maintaining a strategy or policy - or simply his own motivation - during critical periods of unexpected trouble.
-He can easily feel that the failure is lurking just around the corner and this is only the beginning, tomorrow it will probably get much worse.
-He can more easily than others come to feel that the neighbor's lawn is much greener than his own, so to understand that he can feel that his own project is ravaged by insurmountable trivial problems, and alternative technical and administrative solutions, would have been much better.
+A person with a low threshold for anxiety may have difficulty maintaining a strategy or policy - or even his own motivation - during critical periods caused by unexpected problems.
+He may easily come to feel that failure is just around the corner, and this is only the beginning, tomorrow it will probably be much worse.
+He may more easily than others come to feel that the neighbor's lawn is much greener than his own, so to understand that he may feel that his own project is ravaged by insurmountable trivial problems, and alternative technical and administrative solutions would have been much better.

 In critical situations, almost everyone will feel some level of anxiety.
-It is the feeling that now it is serious, and it can also be defeat and humiliation if we do not take care.
+It is the feeling that now it is serious, and it can also turn into defeat and humiliation if we are not careful.

-A person, who does not fear failure at all and therefore does not feel anxious at all, will feel relatively indifferent whether he performs well or poorly and he will not perform his best in connection with a test or a critical management decision under uncertainty.
+A person who has no fear of failure at all and therefore does not feel anxiety at all will be relatively indifferent whether he performs well or poorly, and he will not give his best in connection with a test or a critical management decision under uncertainty.

-Anxiety triggered by the need for decisions under uncertainty is really very similar to exam nervousness.
-In an exam situation, the vast majority of students will be set up, a little nervous, but no more than it is beneficial to their performance.
-But for some, the fear of not being able to meet the demands can be so strong that it feels exhausting and demanding, creates physical and mental discomfort and significantly impairs intellectual performance.
+Anxiety caused by the need to make decisions is very similar to exam anxiety.
+In an exam situation, the vast majority of students will be excited, a little nervous, but not more than it is beneficial for their performance.
+But for some, the fear of not do well can be so strong that it feels exhausting and demanding, creates physical and mental discomfort and significantly reduces intellectual performance.

 A person who has a very high level of anxiety may have all the symptoms that we associate with nervousness.
-He can forget important terms, speak too fast and indistinctly and swallow words and endings - especially at the end of a speech or even the end of a sentence.
-He feels deep in his deep mind that the audience is probably not that interested in what he is saying, and it is probably better to get the embarrassing episode finished as soon as possible.
-He may seem cramped and have difficulty coming up with something to say.
+He may forget important terms, speak too quickly and indistinctly, and swallow words and endings - especially at the end of a speech or even the end of a sentence.
+He feels deep down that the audience is probably not that interested in what he is saying, and it is probably better to get the embarrassing episode over with as quickly as possible.
+He may seem tense and have difficulty finding something to say.

-But questions and statements that score on anxiety or similar personality traits are easy to recognize.
-They can be pretty direct or more subtle.
+But questions and statements in personality tests that score on anxiety or similar are easy to recognize.
+They can be quite direct or more subtle.

-Typical questions that score on excessive anxiety or similar scales, which are anxiety in Daniel Cohen and Cattel, neurotic in Eysenck and A Scale Anxiety in MMPI:
+Below is a list of typical questions that score on excessive anxiety or similar scales, such as anxiousness in Daniel Cohen and Cattel, neuroticism in Eysenck, and the A Scale Anxiety in MMPI:

 Cohen - Do you feel nervous in crucial situations? (yes)